How can you tell if someone is gaslighting?

 What is the abuser's goal?
 Well, like any manipulator, the abuser wants their victim to doubt everything and no longer trust in themselves.
-They want people to questions their mental health, their memory and their perception of reality, while they prove their love for their victims over and over again.
-Isolation, alienation and smothering are essential keys to this manipulator’s success.
+They want people to question their mental health, their memory, and their perception of reality, while they prove their love for their victims over and over again.
+Isolation, alienation, and smothering are essential keys to this manipulator’s success.

 ‘Little by little I was more and more alone, he was isolating me from my loved ones, I was becoming his plaything.’

 No one is safe!
 Anyone can fall victim to a gaslighter, but when you're trying to please and have low self-esteem, it's easier to get caught up in this cycle.
 The gaslighter has an impact because you let them in because you're looking for love and recognition.
 However, we are not weaker or less intelligent because we let ourselves be fooled by a manipulator.
 We can all experience periods when we are more fragile, more able to let ourselves be charmed, seduced, and had.
 A period when this person makes us feel better and that we need them to boost our self-confidence.

 ‘I had just lost my job when I met my ex.
 I needed his opinion to continue to believe that I was worth something.
 He often told me that I had talent, but that only he could understand me.
 That he wasn't sure that my skills would match this or that company, but that he believed in me.
 In the end, I really felt that he was the only one who understood me, but that I wasn't talented enough for everyone else.
 Funnily enough, I was only able to find a job when I left him.’

 >>> Discover how you can rebuild yourself after leaving a narcissistic pervert

 How to put an end to the gaslighting